fatimaali-sudo/JavaScript/README.md

 # JavaScript
-Some basic assignment of java script
+Some basic works  of java script